jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/device-image-update-orchestration.rst

 #.
 Create an update strategy using the :command:`fw-update-strategy create`
     command.

+    The update strategy controls how FPGA updates are applied to hosts on subclouds.
+Creating, applying and monitoring the strategy can be done using CLI or Horizon web interface.

+    If you want to use Horizon, see :ref:`create-a-firmware-update-orchestration-strategy-using-horizon-cfecdb67cef2`

     The update strategy controls how |FPGA| updates are applied to hosts on subclouds.